calint/glos/README.md

 * grid of cells that partition world space
   - update and collision detection of objects
   - multithreaded
+* game where most objects are visible on screen
+  - cull grid cells and objects to render within frustum _(todo)_
 * importing blender exported `obj` files
 * explore legacy opengl rendering
 * intuitive programming of game objects and logic